JettBarham/SQL-Portfolio/README.md

 # SQL-Portfolio
-A portfolio for my SQL based projects
+A portfolio for my SQL based projects.
+Each project should have its own folder.